poojahnaik/Bank-Customer-Churn-Analysis/README.md

   7. Balance within each country:
-      i) In France and Spain, churn rises steadily with balance quartile (France 14.11% to 19.47%, Spain 13.06% to 19.22%). ii) In Germany, churn peaks in the middle quartiles (44.18% and 37.96%). iii) Complaints and exits almost coincide: 2,034 of 2,044 customers who complained churned (99.5%), versus 4 of 7,956 who             didn't.
+      i) In France and Spain, churn rises steadily with balance quartile (France 14.11% to 19.47%, Spain 13.06% to 19.22%). ii) In Germany, churn peaks in the middle quartiles (44.18% and 37.96%).
+  8. Complaints and exits almost coincide: 2,034 of 2,044 customers who complained churned (99.5%), versus 4 of 7,956 who didn't.
 This suggests complaints were recorded at or after the exit, so treat it as a data caveat, not a driver.
-  8. Weak or no effect: tenure (about 17-23% in every year, with no clear trend), credit card ownership (about 20% either way), and     credit score (18-22% across bands).
+  9. Weak or no effect: tenure (about 17-23% in every year, with no clear trend), credit card ownership (about 20% either way), and     credit score (18-22% across bands).

 ## Business Recommendations
-  1. Gender Targeted Efforts – Female customers make up 55.89% of all churners vs 44.11% for male customers, investigate the reason     for it and apply some targeted retention schemes based on customer behavior and needs.
+  1. Gender Targeted Efforts – Female customers make up 55.89% of all churners vs 44.11% for male customers, and churn at 25.07%        versus 16.47% for male customers, investigate the reason     for it and apply some targeted retention schemes based on customer       behavior and needs.
   2. Product Depth Strategy – Customers with 2 products tend to have the lowest churn rate, 7.6%, while those who purchase 3 or 4       products have the highest churn rate, 82.71% and 100%.
 Though the last 2 categories have lesser amount of customers, it is still      worth investigating the cause behind this (for example – price, fees, product fit etc.), before promoting any selling further than    2 products.
   3. Region Based Efforts – Germany’s churn rate is 32.44% as compared to Spain and France’s 16.67% and 16.17%, look into the reasons   for it and rectify it using some targeted retention strategies, and track the churn rate quarterly.